12 Jan Your Cyber Security Needs for 2022

 The methods of attack in any cyber criminals’ arsenal are forever growing in amount and quality.
 With an at least partial knowledge on the most common forms of cyber attack you and your team can feel confident that you are doing everything in your power to defend your systems in the most secure way possible.
 You must purchase, implement, and maintain the correct tools in order to protect your business adequately.
 In the following article we will explore some of those tools and enlighten you to their capabilities, or you can get in contact with a member of our expert team to learn more.

-Founded in 1984 as CTI, Horizon started off as a custom software company doing work for Snap-on Tools.
+Founded in 1984 as Horizon, Horizon started off as a custom software company doing work for Snap-on Tools.
 We rapidly added helpdesk and network support to the business and have continued expanding our capabilities ever since – all while also successfully transitioning to a second generation of owners.

 Our team has over a hundred years of combined experience in virtually every field of IT.
 We are trusted by clients of every size, from ‘mom ‘n’ pop’ local businesses all the way to multinational corporations who have heavy security and inter-connectivity requirements.
 Our employees deliver a truly customer-focused direction in everything we do.